Embedded Banking

 as loans or lines of credit, without the need to visit a bank or complete a separate

-3. Risk Management: B2B companies often face risks associated with credit or fraud.
+application process. - Risk Management: B2B companies often face risks associated with credit or fraud.

 Embedded banking can provide access to tools and services that can help manage these

-4. Supplier Management: B2B companies often work with multiple suppliers or vendors.
+risks, such as credit checks or fraud detection. - Supplier Management: B2B companies often work with multiple suppliers or vendors.

 Embedded banking can provide a platform for managing these relationships, including